 October at Tahoe South

 If Tahoe does experience a shoulder season, it’s now.
-Plenty of people will still come visit for various reasons revolving around fall fun and Halloween shenanigans, but with the change of seasons, it gets a bit calmer with fewer crowds and clutter.
+Plenty of people will still come to visit for various reasons revolving around fall fun and Halloween shenanigans, but with the change of seasons, it gets a bit calmer with fewer crowds and clutter.
 Maybe it’s the exit of Tahoe’s many fans, maybe it’s the transition to fall, regardless, it feels like a breath of fresh air.
 An eventful end of summer might have left you in a haze, but refreshing fall temps are here to pick you up.

 With fall comes many new opportunities to get out and enjoy Tahoe.
-Fall festivities take on a completely different energy while still allowing you to enjoy all of the outdoors.
+Fall festivities take on completely different energy while still allowing you to enjoy all of the outdoors.
 The forests’ colors flip, the weather is comfortably cool, you’re swapping drinks on the water for cider by the fire.
 Now that the seasonal congestion has largely left, it’s also the perfect time to tackle those activities that may not have been as ideal wading through summer traffic.

 Before the mountain resorts open and the snow is dumping, many people don’t know what to do with themselves.
 Don’t be one of those people.
 Fall in Tahoe South is all the fun with even more new and different ways to experience this great place.